matn7/CS-Notes/src/main/java/basic_java/hearts/EXCEPTIONS.md

 // next statement
 ```

-- The statements in the try block are executed
+- The statements in the try block are executed.
 - If no exception is thrown by the statements in the try block, then control passes to the next statement after
 the try...catch.
 - If an exception is thrown in the try block:
-    - The exception object is tested to see if it is an instance of SomeException or a subtype
+    - The exception object is tested to see if it is an instance of SomeException or a subtype.
     - If it is, then the catch block will catch the exception:
-        - The variable `e` is bound to exception object
+        - The variable `e` is bound to exception object.
-        - The code within the catch block is executed
+        - The code within the catch block is executed.
-        - If that code throws an exception, then the newly thrown exception is propagated in place to the original one
+        - If that code throws an exception, then the newly thrown exception is propagated in place to the original one.
-        - Otherwise, control process to the next statement after the try...catch
+        - Otherwise, control process to the next statement after the try...catch.
-    - If it is not, the original exception continues to propagate
+    - If it is not, the original exception continues to propagate.

-### Try-catch with multiple catches
+### Try-catch with multiple catches.

 ```java
 try {